GDemay/aviv/README.md

 # Projet - Carte des prix à Paris

-This is the list of functionnalities that I have implemented in this project:
+This is the list of features that I have implemented in this project:

 - Adding pre-commit
 - Adding black